 In the late 20th century when back injuries were first targeted as a serious worker’s compensation problem, the nominal safe lifting weight for an “average” person was 20 kg.
 The impact of that can be seen now eg bulk products such as cement, are now available in 20 kg packs.

 The safe limit today according to a Sydney university OHS guidance website is 16 kg.
 It advises that the upper limit is 55 kg but lifting any weight between 16 and 55 kg is potentially hazardous.
 No-one should lift anything heavier than 55 kg without a mechanical aid, it advises.
+Mechanical aids are commonly known as material handing equipment.
+These include handling equipment such as drum lifters, wheelie bin tippers, pallet rotating devices and powered pallet trucks.

 The university also quotes conventional workplace training given to workers about how to lift safely, the so-called “bend the knees and keep the back straight” rule combined with warm-up exercises to reduce the risk of injuries.
 While there is nothing wrong with that, regulators frown on this because it is classified as training, instruction and supervision.
 This measure has been proven to be one of the most unreliable and ineffective ways of reducing risk.
 The OHS hierarchy of risk control starts with eliminating the risk which in manual handling terms means adopting mechanical lifting aids.